 Wheelchair accessable vehicles are available, however some longer or wider than the average chair may be a tight fit.

-There is generally no wait unless Captain EO just let out.
+There is generally no wait unless the Magic Eye Theatre has just let out.

 Be sure to check out the fountains outside the pavilion.

-The What If Labs are a great place for kids to run around, touch things and get out some energy.
+The ImageWorks is a great place for kids to run around, touch things and get out some energy.

 Be sure you read the Touring Tips (above) regarding things that may frighten children.